 Once your application for a medical card has been approved, you can buy medical marijuana at dispensaries across the state.
 As well as various strains of weed, you can also buy cannabis-infused products such as Edibles, Tinctures, and Capsules, as well as a range of CBD products.

-If you need help finding a medical marijuana doctor and getting your Florida medical card, contact My Florida Green.
+If you need help finding a medical marijuana doctor and getting your Florida medical card, contact MY FLORIDA GREEN.
 We can help connect you with the best marijuana doctors in the state and make the process of getting your medical card as smooth as possible.

 Although smoking weed will only get you high for a few hours, THC can remain in your system for a while longer.
 You should generally expect THC to remain in your system for around 5 days, although it can depend on how much you use and how frequently you use it.
 You can also take measures to flush weed out of your system faster.

 Most users won’t need to worry about weed in their system as it won’t cause any issues, although it can cause you to fail a drug test.
-If you want to know more about medical marijuana or need help getting your Florida medical card, visit My Florida Green.